ublue-os/website/docs/making-your-own.md

 ## Automatic setup

-You can quickly set up a GitHub repository that builds a functional native container image based on [ublue-os/startingpoint](https://github.com/ublue-os/startingpoint) using the (experimental) community-maintained [`create-ublue-image`-tool](https://github.com/EinoHR/create-ublue-image).
+You can quickly set up a GitHub repository that builds a native container image based on [ublue-os/startingpoint](https://github.com/ublue-os/startingpoint) using the (experimental) community-maintained [`create-ublue-image`-tool](https://github.com/EinoHR/create-ublue-image).

 1. Ensure you have [Podman](https://podman.io/) installed.
 If you're already using Fedora Silverblue, you should already have it.
 2. Run the command `podman run -v "$(pwd)":/host:z -it ghcr.io/einohr/create-ublue-image`